 13 Signs You Are Lovesick

-Anita explains, “A lovesick person may exhibit irrational behaviors like following their crush secretly or spending a long time getting ready just in case they bump into their love interest somewhere.”
-You might also keep track of your love interest’s whereabouts, show up at their workplace or wherever it is that they are hanging out, or have imaginary conversations and prepare yourself to talk to them in case you meet them somewhere.
+Anita explains, “A lovesick person may exhibit irrational behavior like following their crush secretly or spending a long time getting ready just in case they bump into their love interest somewhere.
+They will keep checking their inbox to see if they have received any message from them.
+They have imaginary conversations and prepare to talk to them in case they meet them somewhere.”

-Anita says, “Lovesickness may cause an increase or decrease in a person’s appetite because all they do is think excessively about their crush.”
 Observe your eating pattern and appetite.
 If you think it is unstable, unhealthy, or different from what it used to be, you might be experiencing lovesickness symptoms.
-If you are barely eating, overeating, consuming a lot of junk, or binge-eating as a result of which you find it difficult to do other things, it could be a sign you’re lovesick.
+If you are barely eating, overeating, consuming a lot of junk, or binge-eating as a result of which you find it difficult to do other things, it could be a sign you have a broken heart.